 The Beguinal movement emerges in the same period of religious fervour when the Franciscan and Dominican orders are born, as well as a number of movements qualified as heretics [Apostolians, Albigenses, Cathars, Free Spirits, Poor Volunteers] violently repressed by the Church.
 Also the Beguinal movement is considered suspicious and in the odour of heresy.
 Thanks to the active intervention of some prelates, in the thirteenth century two Papal bulls [by Gregory IX in 1233 and by Urban IV in 1269] are issued in protection of the Beguines in a few dioceses of what today is Belgium.
 But the German, French, Italian, and other Beguines found it hard to resist, as the repression was still active elsewhere.

-The Inquisition, created in 1231, condemns to the stake also a number of Beguines, among them Lutgarde of Trier in 1231, Aleydis of Cambrai in 1236, and Marguerite Porete in 1310.
+The Inquisition, created in 1231, condemns to the stake also a number of Beguines, among them Lutgarde of Trier in 1231, Aleydis of Cambrai in 1236, Marguerite Porete in 1310, and Mezza Von Westenhove in 1366.
 The Vienne Synod (1311 – 1312) condemns the Beguinal movement as heretic, but the sentences was mitigated by two papal bulls: the first, by John XXII in 1319 in favour of the Beguines of Brabant, the second by Clemente VI in 1343, in favour of the Dutch Beguines.

 Persecuted, subject to inquisitional procedures, often deprived of their properties, even forced to close their institutions, only the Beguines of the Low Countries manage to hold on without too many aggressions, even in a general atmosphere of suspicion and strict compliance with the authority.
 In these are hard times, new buildings such as the beguinage of Hoogstraten built in 1380, are extremely rare.
 The repression lasted until all the Beguines were transferred in closed and strictly controlled communities.
 The most obstinate Beghards were locally condemned several times and came to an end with the end of the Middle Ages.